frostney/react-native-ibeacon/README.md

 );
 ```

-It is recommended to set in `NSWhenInUseUsageDescription` in your `Info.plist` file.
+It is recommended to set `NSWhenInUseUsageDescription` in your `Info.plist` file.

 ## Background mode
 For background mode to work, a few things need to be configured: